Zdravko93/frontendmentor_challenge_social-proof-section_project/README.md

 ### What I learned

--I have gained some valuable layout CSS coding experience, making design responsive while paying attention to every single detail to make it look as close to the design as possible.
+- I have gained some valuable layout CSS coding experience, making design responsive while paying attention to every single detail to make it look as close to the design as possible.
--My JavaScript knowledge and experience have slightly improved, by using boolean values to determine if a certain element is being shown or hidden on the page, and depending on that, certain logic is being executed, and states changed.
+- My JavaScript knowledge and experience have slightly improved, by using boolean values to determine if a certain element is beign shown or hidden on the page, and depending on that, certain logic is being executed, and states changed.
 - I have gained valuable confidence to keep me pushing towards my goals.
 I want to keep building on that.

 ### Continued development
--I plan on becoming skillful in React.js
+- I plan on becoming skillful in React.js
--I would like to know more about Backend stuff, probably learn some Backend language later on
+- I would like to know more about Backend stuff, probably learn some Backend language later on

 ### Useful resources
 - No specific resources used for this project, but I can always refer to Kevin Powell and his website and YouTube Channel to hone your CSS skills.